ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

       # Similarly, path-like attribute access to query setting value
       print(root.ExecutionControl.Option)

-* In PySystemCoupling, the setup datamodel may be manipulated in essentially the same way.
+* In PySystemCoupling, the setup data model may be manipulated in essentially the same way.
   As noted above, the setup commands are exposed from the :meth:`case<Session.setup>` attribute of :class:`Session<Session>`, and this attribute also